uc-dataviz/course/submissions/David_Cheng/Assignment 3/Assignment_3.md

 Import the data
 ===============

 I used two datasets from the website of "gapminder".
-The first one includes the percentage of armed forces personel of total labour force.
-The second one inclueds the total number of armed forces personnel.
+The first one includes the percentage of armed forces personel over total labour force.
+The second one includes the total number of armed forces personnel.

 ``` r
 library(rworldmap)